goldenrye/monolake/README.md

 ## Monolake Framework

-Monolake is an open-source framework for developing high-performance network services like proxies and gateways.
-It is built from the ground up as a blank slate design, starting with a custom async runtime called [Monoio](https://docs.rs/crate/monoio/latest) that has first-class support for the io_uring Linux kernel feature.
+Monolake is a framework for developing high-performance network services like proxies and gateways in **Rust**.
+It is built from the ground up as a blank slate design, starting with a async runtime called [Monoio](https://docs.rs/crate/monoio/latest) that has first-class support for **io_uring** .

 While the most widely used Rust async runtime is [Tokio](https://docs.rs/tokio/latest/tokio/), which is an excellent and high-performance epoll/kqueue-based runtime, Monolake takes a different approach.
 The monoio runtime developed by Bytedance is designed with a thread-per-core model in mind, allowing Monolake to extract maximum performance from io_uring's highly efficient asynchronous I/O operations.

 By building Monolake on this novel runtime foundation, the team was able to incorporate new first-class support for io_uring throughout the ecosystem.
-This includes io_uring-specific IO traits and a unique service architecture that differs from the popular Tower implementation.
-Monolake also includes io_uring-optimized implementations for protocols like Thrift and HTTP.
+This includes io_uring specific IO traits and a unique service architecture that differs from the popular Tower implementation.
+Monolake also includes io_uring optimized implementations for Thrift and HTTP.

-The Monolake team has used this framework to build a variety of high-performance network components, including:
+The Monolake framework has been used to build various high-performance proxies and gateways, and it is **actively deployed in production at [ByteDance](https://www.bytedance.com/)**.
+Its use cases are wide-ranging and include:

-- HTTP and Thrift proxies
+- Application Gateways: For protocol conversion, such as HTTP to Thrift
-- Application gateways (HTTP-to-Thrift)
-- gRPC proxies
+- Security Gateways: Providing pseudonymization for gRPC and Thrift RPCs

-By focusing on cutting-edge Rust and io_uring, Monolake aims to provide developers with a powerful toolkit for building

 ## Monolake Proxy

 [Monolake Proxy](https://github.com/cloudwego/monolake/tree/main/monolake) is a reference implementation that leverages the various components within the Monolake framework to build a high-performance HTTP and Thrift proxy.
 This project serves as a showcase for the unique features and capabilities of the Monolake ecosystem.
-By utilizing the efficient networking capabilities of the monoio-transports crate, the modular service composition of service-async, and the type-safe context management provided by certain-map, Monolake Proxy demonstrates the practical application of the Monolake framework.
+By utilizing the efficient networking capabilities of the [monoio-transports](https://docs.rs/monoio-transports/latest/monoio_transports/) crate, the modular service composition of [service-async](https://docs.rs/service-async/0.2.4/service_async/index.html), and the type-safe context management provided by [certain-map](https://docs.rs/certain-map/latest/certain_map/), Monolake Proxy demonstrates the practical application of the Monolake framework.
 Additionally, this reference implementation allows for the collection of benchmarks, enabling comparisons against other popular proxy solutions like Nginx and Envoy.

-### Basic Features
+## Basic Features

 - **io_uring-based Async Runtime (Monoio)**: Monolake is built on top of the Monoio runtime, which leverages the advanced capabilities of the io_uring Linux kernel feature to provide a highly efficient and performant asynchronous I/O foundation.